vckyou/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.